Hubspot CMS Hub vs. Croct: which are the differences between these platforms?

 CRM integration

-As mentioned above, Hubspot delivers other marketing services besides CMS Hub.
-Therefore, it has native integrations with Hubspot's CRM and other CRM and email tools.
+As mentioned above, HubSpot delivers other marketing services besides HubSpot CMS.
+Therefore, it has native integrations with HubSpot's CRM and other CRM and email tools.
 Croct doesn't provide native CRM integrations, but as a headless and API-first CMS, we provide integration possibilities for basically any API or SDK application.
+Having most of our customers in non-e-commerce industries, we have a lot of experience helping them integrate Croct and their CRMs.

 Conclusion